Diana-Joya/OpenGL2DTexture/README.md

 # OpenGL2DTexture

-OpenGL2DTexture utilize vertex and fragment shaders to render a 2d texture generated from a .png file to the screen.
+OpenGL2DTexture utilizes vertex and fragment shaders to render a 2d texture generated from a .png file to the screen.
 OpenGL2DTexture was programmed using C++ and OpenGL and utilizes GL/GLEW for OS compatibility.
 By default, OpenGL2DTexture renders the bears.png image located in the res/textures folder, by using 2 triangles generated using vertex and index buffers that can be modified through geometric transformations using glm and ImGui.

 This C++ & OpenGL project uses the following free libraries:
 - stb: https://github.com/nothings/stb